netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 server's and client's txid match, the etag value is '=', and the leaf value is pruned."}

-## Configuration Retrieval from the Candidate Datastore
+## Candidate Datastore Configuration Retrieval

-When a client retrieves the configuration from the candidate datastore, some of the configuration nodes may hold the same data as the corresponding node in the running datastore.
+When a client retrieves the configuration from the (or a) candidate datastore, some of the configuration nodes may hold the same data as the corresponding node in the running datastore.
 In such cases, the server MUST return the same txid value for nodes in the candidate